mvolkmann/MyUnixEnv/notes/GoNotes.md

 - `print(args ...Type)` - writes to stderr;
   useful for debugging; may be dropped from language
 - `println(args ...Type)` - like `print` but adds newline
+- see `fmt` package to write to stdout

 ### for data structures